Dynamic Feedback Linearization of Control Systems with Symmetry: Framework for dynamic feedback linearization of invariant control systems

 in 6 states and 2 controls, where $h$ is a parameter.
 We denote the ambient manifold of the system by $M$.
-The Lie group of all control symmetries of \eqref{tVTOL1} is studied in detail in forthcoming work by the second author.
+The Lie group of all control symmetries of \eqref{tVTOL1} is studied in detail in forthcoming work.
 One of its subgroups consists of Galilean transformations in $x$ and $z$, generated infinitesimally by the abelian Lie algebra

 It turns out that $\bsy{\G'}$ is not strongly transverse to $\CV$ and we instead use the subalgebra